chef/automate/components/docs-chef-io/content/automate/ha_platform_support.md

 - For production ES volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.

 {{< /note >}}

+The hardware calculation formule for the production set up is given below:

+### Calculation for Volume Size for OpenSearch

+- **Data from Compliance Scan** = Number of Scans per Day X Approx Size of Data X Retention Days X Number of Nodes X 2(OpenSearch Replica)
+- **Data from Client Run** = Number of Runs per Day X Approx Size of Data X Retention Days X Number of Nodes * 2(OpenSearch Replica)
+- **Total data** = Data from Compliance Scan + Data from Client Run OpenSearch volume for each instance = **Total Data / 3**

+### Calculation for vCPU and RAM vs CCR